 If long-standing, persistent AFib can’t be managed with medications, more invasive treatments may be tried:

 - electrocardioversion: to shock your heart back into normal rhythm

 - catheter ablation: to destroy abnormal heart tissue that’s causing faulty electrical signals

-There is no cure for AFib, but it can often be managed with medications and lifestyle changes.
+There’s no cure for AFib.
+However, it can often be managed with medications and lifestyle changes.
 In general, AFib is considered a progressive condition.
-The longer it lasts, the more difficult it may be to get under control.
+The longer it lasts, the more difficult it may be to control it.

 It’s important to get regular medical care for AFib.
 According to the American Heart Association, you’re five times more likely to have a stroke if you have AFib.
 Thirty-five percent of people with AFib who don’t take steps to manage their condition have a stroke at some point.